 Antonio M.A.
-Pedro is a mineral exploration geologist wth more than 30 years of experience in mineral resources development at national, sub-regional, and continental levels.
-Since August 2016, he is the Director of the United Nations Economic Commission for Africa (ECA)’s Sub-regional Office for Central Africa in Yaounde, Cameroon; previously, he was the Director of ECA’s Sub-regional Office for Eastern Africa in Kigali, Rwanda, and before that, Chief of Infrastructure and Natural Resources Development at ECA headquarters in Ethiopia.
-At ECA, he has been at the forefront of mineral policy analysis and formulation; he has played a leading role in the formulation of the Africa Mining Vision adopted by the African Union Heads of State in February 2009 and coordinated the work of the International Study Group on Africa’s Mineral Regimes.
-He has served as Director-General of the Southern and Eastern African Mineral Centre, a research centre in Tanzania, and Managing Director of several state-owned mining companies in Mozambique.
+Pedro is a mineral exploration geologist with more than 30 years of experience in mineral resources development at national, sub-regional, and continental levels.
+Since October 2021 he is the Deputy Executive Secretary (Programme Support) of the United Nations Economic Commission for Africa (ECA) in Addis Ababa, Ethiopia.
+Previously he was Director of ECA’s Sub-regional Office for Central Africa in Yaounde, Cameroon, Director of ECA’s Sub-regional Office for Eastern Africa in Kigali, Rwanda, and before that, Chief of Infrastructure and Natural Resources Development at ECA headquarters in Ethiopia.
+At ECA, he has been at the forefront of mineral policy analysis and formulation as well as industrial development and economic diversification; he has played a leading role in the formulation of the Africa Mining Vision adopted by the African Union Heads of State in February 2009 and coordinated the work of the International Study Group on Africa’s Mineral Regimes.
+He is a member of the International Resources Panel (IRP), Leadership Council of the UN Sustainable Development Solutions Network (SDSN) and has served as Director-General of the Southern and Eastern African Mineral Centre, a research centre in Tanzania, and Managing Director of several state-owned mining companies in Mozambique.
 A native of Mozambique, he has a Masters in Mineral Exploration from the Royal School of Mines at Imperial College, London.

 Director, Open Global Rights and Visiting Professor of Clinical Law, New York University